zingale/phy504/docs/source/shell.rst

 The shell
 =========

-The "*shell* is your interface to the operator system.
+The *shell* is your interface to the operator system.
 It implements a *REPL* interface:
 Read, Execute, Print, Loop.
 This means it:

 * Reads the input (commands) you type